-- i.
-A former or existing commercial or mixed use building that is defined as a greyfield in the local context by meeting at least one of the following criteria: - The site and/or building are vacant or there are clear signs that the building is at risk of becoming vacant (e.g., the majority of the space appears to be unoccupied or there is a history of vacancy); or - 2.
-The site exhibits some degree of neglect, ranging from derelict/abandoned to a relative lack of regular maintenance and landscaping, or there is a reason to believe the building is in a poor state of repair; or
+- 1. Eligible properties and projects must: - a.
+Be a former or existing commercial or mixed use building that is defined as a greyfield in the local context by meeting at least one of the following criteria: - The site and/or building are vacant or there are clear signs that the building is at risk of becoming vacant (e.g., the majority of the space appears to be unoccupied or there is a history of vacancy); or

-- The site is characterized by a significant amount of vacant space or parking areas that are not well utilized; or - ii.
-A property with cultural heritage value that can be, or is already, designated under the Ontario Heritage Act. - B. Have final approval for any planning approvals required to implement the proposed redevelopment (e.g., official plan amendment, zoning by-law amendment, minor variance, etc.); - C. Have project scope aligned with the eligible costs; - D. Result in an increased assessed value for the property; and - E. Represent a transformative change that achieves the intent of the City's intensification and mixed use objectives while maintaining appropriate land use and built form relationships to existing adjacent uses, in the opinion of the City.
-Projects involving adaptive reuse of a property with cultural heritage value may be accepted even if the project is for a single use (i.e. all commercial, or all residential). - 2) General Eligibility Criteria: The general eligibility criteria of Section B.3.1 shall apply. - 3) Combination with Other Grant Programs: This program shall not be combined with any other grant program in this CIP. - 4) Design Criteria: Proposed projects shall be consistent with the Urban Design Manual and any other urban design guideline that the City may develop or adopt. - 5) Retention of cultural heritage value and heritage attributes: In addition to other eligibility criteria, and for greater clarity, where a project includes the adaptive reuse of a building with cultural heritage value and the project has been approved for grant funding, the completed works shall not result in a substantial loss of cultural heritage value.
-It is understood that some alteration and removal of heritage attributes may be necessary to facilitate the project, but on conclusion the project must maintain sufficient cultural heritage value to be designated pursuant to the Ontario Heritage Act.
+- ii.
+The site exhibits some degree of neglect, ranging from derelict/abandoned to a relative lack of regular maintenance and landscaping, or there is a reason to believe the building is in a poor state of repair; or - iii.
+The site is characterized by a significant amount of vacant space or parking areas that are not well utilized; - b.
+Have final approval for any planning approvals required to implement the proposed redevelopment (e.g., official plan amendment, zoning by-law amendment, minor variance, etc.); - c.
+Have project scope aligned with the eligible costs; - d.
+Result in an increased assessed value for the property; and - e.
+Represent a transformative change that achieves the intent of the City's intensification and mixed use objectives while maintaining appropriate land use and built form relationships to existing adjacent uses, in the opinion of the City. - 2.
+General Eligibility Criteria: The general eligibility criteria of Section B.3.1 shall apply. - 3.
+Combination with Other Grant Programs: This program shall not be combined with any other grant program in this CIP. - 4.
+Design Criteria: Proposed projects shall be consistent with the Urban Design Manual and any other urban design guideline that the City may develop or adopt.

-B.3.3 Commercial Façade, Landscaping and Connectivity Improvement Grant
+B.3.3 - Commercial Façade, Landscaping and Connectivity Improvement Grant

-B.3.3.1 Program Purpose and Objective
+Program Purpose and Objective